mtumilowicz/groovy258-dsl-closure-workshop/README.md

 An abstract machine, also called an abstract computer, is a theoretical model of a computer hardware or software system

 A typical abstract machine consists of a definition in terms of input, output, and the set of allowable operations used to turn the former into the latter.

+A Finite State Machine, or FSM, is a computation model that can be used to simulate sequential logic, or, in other words, to represent and control execution flow.

+A Finite State Machine is a model of computation based on a hypothetical machine made of one or more states.
+Only one single state of this machine can be active at the same time.
+It means the machine has to transition from one state to another in to perform different actions.

+Coin-operated turnstile
+States: locked, unlocked
+Transitions: pointing a coin in the slot will unlock the turnstile, pushing the arm of the unlocked turnstile will let the costumer pass and lock the turnstile again
 # project
 Elaborated above mechanisms used:
 * closures with delegation: